Skip to main content

 }

-5. Synchronize Didomi when Utiq is rejected manually from the App, i.e. from manage Utiq page.
+5. Synchronize Didomi when Utiq is manually rejected from within the App (for example, from the Manage Utiq page).

 SWIFT